 One of our most hotly tipped ecommerce trends for 2019 is that selling will continue to develop way beyond adding items to traditional ecommerce carts.
 This means a lot more products will be sold inside social media messenger apps and a variety of on-site and in-app chatbots.

 "Chatbots definitely have to be on a retailer's technology roadmap in 2019.
-These can be integrated with product search capabilities as well as making personalized recommendations and even completing post-sale customer service tasks.
+These can be integrated with product search capabilities as well as making personalised recommendations and even completing post-sale customer service tasks.
 Technologies from IBM, Google and Amazon are good foundations to create custom applications that use AI to power these online bots."

 ~ Igor Nesmyanovich CEO, Eradium